AdobeDocs/workfront-learn.en/help/manage-resources/resource-management/rm-setups-workload-balancer-and-utilization-report.md

 ## Resource management setups

-Let’s start with making sure the right people have access to and can administer your organization’s resources.
+Let's start with making sure the right people have access to and can administer your organization's resources.

 <!Download the guide for step-by-step instructions.>